Police Constable Degree Apprenticeship (PCDA)

 Costs: The academic costs of this degree are covered by the apprenticeship.

-Achieving your PCDA: Upon successful competition of your PCDA, you will graduate as a Cumbria Constabulary police officer and achieve a degree in Professional Policing Practice.
+Achieving your PCDA: Upon successful competition of your PCDA, you will graduate as a Cumbria Constabulary police officer and obtain a BSc (Hons) Professional Police Practice degree.

 How to apply: Please complete this application form and return it to: